-This method works great, and it’s really quite easy if you can access the studs.
+This method works great, and it’s easy to access the studs.
 We highly recommend it because it can look great as well.

 We hope this guide helps you install your new wood fireplace mantel.
-Remember to always take your time, measure twice and drill once.
-Making mistakes on projects like this can really cost you.
-It’s ideal that you’re able to get that mantel installed without any big hiccups.
+Remember always to take your time, measure twice and drill once.
+Making mistakes on projects like this can cost you.
+Ideally, you can get that mantel installed without any big hiccups.

-Our reclaimed wood fireplace mantels will act as the focal point in your home.
-Because our mantels are made from reclaimed wood beams, they’re full of character and can be finished to fit whatever your needs might be.
-Dark wood, lighter wood, and everything in-between is available at our showroom.
+Our reclaimed wood fireplace mantels will be your home’s focal point.
+Because our mantels are made from reclaimed wood beams, they’re full of character and can be finished to fit your needs.
+Dark wood, lighter wood, and everything in between are available at our showroom.